Casey Hayward

-Casey Hayward Jr. (born September 9, 1989) is an American football cornerback for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Vanderbilt.
-Hayward was drafted by the Green Bay Packers in the second round of the 2012 NFL Draft and played for the San Diego / Los Angeles Chargers for five seasons.
+Casey Hayward Jr. (born September 9, 1989) is an American former professional football cornerback.
+He played college football for the Vanderbilt Commodores.
+Hayward was selected by the Green Bay Packers in the second round of the 2012 NFL draft and has played in the National Football League (NFL) for the Packers, San Diego / Los Angeles Chargers, Las Vegas Raiders, and Atlanta Falcons.

-High school career
+Early life

 Hayward attended Perry High School, where he was a three-sport star in football, basketball and track.
 In football, he was a three-year starter at quarterback and also played several games at cornerback.
 As a senior, he led his team to the state quarterfinals by passing for 1,300 yards and 18 touchdowns as well as rushing for 1,284 yards and another 18 touchdowns.
 He also had four interceptions, three of which he returned for touchdowns.
 His performance had him named the Region 4-AAA Player of the Year.
 He was also named an All-State defensive back and an All-middle Georgia player.
 Hayward was also a member of the team's leadership council and a starting guard in basketball.

 As an outstanding track & field athlete, Hayward excelled in sprints and jumps.
 At the 2008 Patriot Invitational, he earned a second-place finish in the triple jump event, posting a career-best leap of 13.93 meters (45 ft, 6 in), while also placing twelfth in the 100-meter dash, with a time of 11.48 seconds.
 He recorded a personal-best leap of 6.83 meters (22 ft, 3 in) in the long jump at the Harmon Invitational, where he took gold.
 He also ran a PR of 22.75 seconds in the 200-meter dash.
 In addition, he ran the 40-yard dash in 4.43 seconds, bench-pressed 255 pounds, squatted 400 pounds and had a 33-inch vertical.

 Coming out of high school, Hayward was measured to be 6 ft.
 1 in. and 185 pounds.
 He received very few scholarship offers from division schools, which he attributed to being "strictly a quarterback".
 He was scouted by Georgia Tech, Louisville, Middle Tennessee State, North Carolina, Southern Miss, and Troy.